Hate crime trial of former NJ police chief ends in mistrial - NewsBreak

 Hate crime trial of former NJ police chief ends in mistrial

-A mistrial has been declared for a second time in the hate-crime case against a former New Jersey police chief.
+CAMDEN, N.J.
+(AP) — A retrial in the hate-crime case against a former New Jersey police chief ended without a verdict Wednesday.

-A federal judge declared a mistrial Wednesday in the trial of Frank Nucera, the former police chief of Bordentown, near Trenton.
+The jury had begun deliberating Monday afternoon.
+In 2019, a separate jury deadlocked on the same charges but convicted Nucera of lying to the FBI, and he was sentenced to 28 months in prison on that count.

-The jury deliberated part of Monday and all day Tuesday and Wednesday.
+Nucera has remained free on bail as the case has progressed.
+He retired in 2017 during the FBI investigation.

-A separate jury deadlocked on the same charges in 2019 but convicted Nucera of lying to the FBI.
+Through a spokesperson, the U.S. attorney’s office didn’t comment on the mistrial and said a decision hadn’t been made on whether to retry Nucera a third time.

 Comments / 0